 - Individual account number or code

-Even if small businesses don’t keep PII about their customers, they likely have intellectual property worth protecting.
-On top of that, they need security strategies to ensure that their employees don’t fall prey to online hacking predators.
+Even if small businesses don’t keep PII about their customers, they most likely have intellectual property worth protecting.
+On top of that, they need security solutions to ensure that their employees don’t fall prey to online hacking predators.

-That means Oregon business owners and their IT leaders need to look strategically at their cybersecurity strategies.
+That means Oregon business owners and their IT leaders need to look strategically at their risk management and cybersecurity strategies.

 How Can Your Small Business Protect Itself from Cyber Attacks?